Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Each indicator tube presents a 8.625 inch diameter round elevation target to an overhead laser scanner.
 If the distance from the laser to the apparent target position is too long it means that the laser is not looking at a valid target.

-Note that when the movable fuel bundles are fully inserted into the matrix of fixed fuel bundles the indicator tube top covers are about 1.3 m above the primary liquid sodium coolant surface.
+Note that when the movable fuel bundles are fully inserted into the matrix of fixed fuel bundles the indicator tube top covers are about 1.3 m above the liquid sodium coolant surface.

 GAMMA RAYS: